ExaVault/evapi-java-samples/README.md

 - replace [evApiKey] with your API key.
 Don't add any extra spaces or punctuation
 - replace [evAccessToken] with your access token.
-- replace [accountnme] with the name of your ExaVault account
+- replace [accountName] with the name of your ExaVault account

 And save the class.